Akaash0107/Rupashree-Store-Data-Analysis/README.md

 - `Rupashree_Store_2023_Presentation.pptx`: A comprehensive summary of the project, including key insights, data visualizations, and recommendations for growing sales.

 ## **Questions (KPIs)**
-- Compare the Sales and Orders using a single chart -Mention the  month got the Highest Sales and Orders -Mention Men or women who purchase most in 2023
+-Compare the Sales and Orders using a single chart -Mention the  month got the Highest Sales and Orders -Mention Men or women who purchase most in 2023
 -Top 10 States contributing  the Sales most